The-Swarm-Corporation/swarms-api-cookbook/README.md

 # Swarms API Cookbook

 Practical cookbook examples for the Swarms API Client.
+This repository is a hands-on guide to building with Swarms, showcasing single-agent and multi-agent workflows, concurrent and sequential pipelines, content generation, data analysis, health and rate checks, and more.
+Each example is designed to be minimal yet illustrative, so you can quickly adapt patterns to your own use cases.

+What you’ll find here:

+- Clear, runnable examples for common tasks
+- Patterns for hierarchical, concurrent, and sequential workflows
+- Utilities for health checks, model discovery, logs, and rate limits
+- Async usage with `AsyncSwarmsClient` for higher throughput workloads

 ### Install